-We crew our vessels primarily with Greek officers and Filipino officers and seamen and may also employ seamen from Poland, Romania and Ukraine.
-DSS and DWM are responsible for identifying the appropriate officers and seamen mainly through crewing agencies.
+We crew our vessels primarily with Greek officers and Filipino officers and seamen and may also employ seamen from Poland, Rumania and Ukraine, DSS and DWM are responsible for identifying the appropriate officers and seamen mainly through crewing agencies.
 The crewing agencies handle each seaman's training, travel and payroll.
 The management companies ensure that all our seamen have the qualifications and licenses required to comply with international regulations and shipping conventions.
 Additionally, our seafaring employees perform most commissioning work and supervise work at shipyards and drydock facilities.
 We typically man our vessels with more crew members than are required by the country of the vessel's flag in order to allow for the performance of routine maintenance duties.

-The following table presents the number of shoreside personnel employed by DSS and the number of seafaring personnel employed by our vessel-owning subsidiaries as at December 31, 2015, 2014 and 2013.
+The following table presents the number of shoreside personnel employed by DSS and the number of seafaring personnel employed by our vessel-owning subsidiaries as at December 31, 2016, 2015 and 2014.

-Yea ar Ended December 31,
+Year E Year Ended December 31,

-2015 2014 2013
+2016 2015 2014

-Shoreside 101 94 84
+Shoreside 95 101 94

-Seafaring 993 973 848
+Seafaring 923 993 973

-Total 1,094 1,067 932
+Total 1,018 1,094 1,067